the8bitzine/the8bitzine.github.io/content/posts/5-nes-games-to-take-on-desert-island.md

 ---

 Have you ever thought about minimizing your game collection, so you would have only titles which you absolutely love?
 It may be an interesting idea if you think about it.
-Here is my „Top 5” but order does not matter, since every game is different and unique.
+Here is my *Top 5* but order does not matter, since every game is different and unique.

 **DR. MARIO**
 <img src="/upload/2021/Dr_mario_screenshot.gif" alt="Dr. Mario NES screenshot" class="post_img_center">